150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 3. Make it interesting.

-I know.
-We’ve all been taught not to judge a book by its cover, but sales email subject lines don’t count.
-(Sorry, mom.)
-If you followed our tips on creating the best cold sales email, we don’t doubt that the content of your emails will have your prospects doing backflips to book calls with you.
+If you followed our tips on creating the best cold sales email, I don’t doubt that the content of your emails will have your prospects doing backflips to book calls with you.
 But before they get to the masterpiece of an email, they’ve got to make it through the subject line first.

-• A recent news story in their industry
+• A recent news story in their industry.

-• A new statistic about their industry
+• A new statistic about their industry.

-• A question about a project they just started or finished
+• A question about a project they just started or finished.

-• An ask for their help
+• An ask for their help.

-The key to each of these angles is this: they’re all about the prospect.
+The key to each of these angles is this: They’re all about the prospect.
 You’ll have plenty of time to pitch your product in the body of the email and on future calls.
 The primary goal of your subject line is to get the prospect to click, read more, and decide if they’re interested enough to respond or take action.

 4. Offer value.

 Does your company offer a product or service that the prospect has been looking for on social media?
 Do you have a promotion that could free up your prospect’s budget for other activities?
 Can you help the prospect reach their goals faster?
-All of these options offer value to the prospective customer and are enticing angles to include in your subject line.

 5. Create urgency.

 Time sensitivity is a common filter that many of us use to prioritize our inboxes, so it’s understandable that our prospects operate their inboxes the same way.
 Even if your prospect isn’t particularly interested in making a purchase right now, there’s still some benefit in knowing that they could miss out if they don’t at least see what the limited-time-only promotion is.
-Creating urgency, where appropriate, is a tried-and-true tactic to get your emails opened and read, but don’t rely on this all the time.
-You could risk annoying your prospect with constant urgent requests.

 6. Avoid clickbait.

-Along the same lines of annoying your prospect, avoid creating email subject lines that can’t live up to the actual email, product, or service itself.
-Insinuating urgency, value, or importance where there isn’t any can leave a bad taste in your prospect’s mouth at best, and lead to your domain being marked as spam at worst.
-For an added layer of assurance, cross-check your subject line against our ultimate list of spam trigger words to avoid.
+Along the same lines of annoying your prospect, I recommend avoiding creating email subject lines that can’t live up to the actual email, product, or service itself.
+Insinuating urgency, value, or importance where there isn’t any can leave a bad taste in your prospect’s mouth at best and lead to your domain being marked as spam at worst.

 7. Include keywords.